AbdulkadirKuvel/xloc/readme.md

     - Lets user have more control.

 - [x] Implement Benchmarking
-    - Show how much time consumed for each step.
+    - Shows how much time consumed for each step.

 - [x] Realize C style single line comments can be multiline with the use of "\\", for example: